-You can see the current setting by typing:
+You can check the current setting by running the following:

 - sudo ufw status

-It will probably look like this, meaning that only HTTP traffic is allowed to the web server:
+You should receive output like this, indicating that only HTTP traffic is allowed to the web server:

 OutputStatus: active To Action From -- ------ ---- OpenSSH ALLOW Anywhere Nginx HTTP ALLOW Anywhere OpenSSH (v6) ALLOW Anywhere (v6) Nginx HTTP (v6) ALLOW Anywhere (v6)

-To additionally let in HTTPS traffic, allow the Nginx Full profile and delete the redundant Nginx HTTP profile allowance:
+To let in additional HTTPS traffic, allow the Nginx Full profile and delete the redundant Nginx HTTP profile allowance:

 - sudo ufw allow 'Nginx Full'